Quakers Friars

 Quakers Friars is a Grade I Listed building in Broadmead, Bristol.
 Part of the former Blackfriars Priory site, it was used as a Quaker meeting house for nearly three hundred years, more recently serving as a registry office, a theatre, and a series of restaurants.
 It is an important site in both the early history of the Dominican Order in England and of the Religious Society of Friends (Quakers).

 History

 The Blackfriars Priory

 The meeting house was built adjoining the remains of the cloister of a Dominican Priory established by Maurice de Gaunt, c.
 1227, just 12 years after St Dominic founded the order in 1215 and just 6 after it first came to England in 1221.
 Llywelyn ap Dafydd the eldest son and heir of Dafydd ap Gruffudd (Prince of Wales 1282–1283) was buried here in 1287.
 He had died while imprisoned at nearby Bristol Castle where he had been confined since 1283.
+In 1480 William Worcetre's topography paced the church out as 170 feet long and 62 feet wide.
 The Priory was dissolved in 1538 and later partitioned and sold off, in part to the Smiths and Cutlers Company and the Bakers Company as their guildhalls as well as a number of private dwellings.
 Later much of the land came into the possession of Dennis Hollister.